Find out what alcohol has gluten, if it’s safe for a gluten-free diet, if your favorites are gluten-free, and what brands to look for.

 The short answer is: yes, most hard seltzers are gluten-free, but not all.

-Find a full list of gluten-free hard cider brands and flavors here: Is Hard Seltzer Gluten-free?
+Find a full list of gluten-free hard seltzer brands and flavors here: Is Hard Seltzer Gluten-free?

 Mike’s Hard Lemonade